 These are often called “lab created” diamonds.
 They have the same look and chemical makeup as real diamonds.

 To the naked eye, you won’t be able to tell the difference.
-The only way someone is going to be able to point it out as fake is with professional testing.
+Gem-quality diamonds grown in a lab can be chemically, physically and optically identical to naturally occurring ones.
+The only way someone is going to be able to point it out as man made is with professional testing.

 When you say sapphire, most people think deep blue.
 However, Sapphire is available in a wide range of colors, including white.
 The white color actually looks clear to the naked eye.

 Diamonds will have distinct areas of light and dark.
 A white sapphire will look more blended together in shading.
 Sapphires are prone to more damage than diamonds and do not have the same fire and brilliance of a true diamond.

 This is another stone that is virtually undetectable is a diamond imposter to the naked eye.
 The main difference is that moissanites have a different brilliance than a diamond where you can see rainbow colors within the stone, giving it a disco ball effect.

 The key test that will give the moissanite away is the electrical conductivity test.